neondatabase/website/content/docs/introduction/support.md

 ## Enterprise support

-With Enterprise Support, you have everything offered with the Priority plan plus retail customer support, dedicated Customer Success Team support, and SLAs.
+With Enterprise Support, you have everything offered with the Priority plan plus dedicated Customer Success Team support, and SLAs.

 <Admonition type="note">
 If you are a Launch, Scale, or Enterprise user and are unable to access the support ticket form in the Neon Console, you can use the following email address as a fallback:  `support@neon.tech`